BetaNYC/BoardStat/README.md

 BoardStat is ingesting [NYC 311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) dataset directly from the city’s open data portal.
 Data is filtered by the Community Board column.

 # Change Log

+## BoardStat v0.7 - A New Look
+ * Updated all pages to have a new header from the NYC Core Framework
+ * Added a new home page which includes a description and a map with links to the BoardStat borough pages

 ## BoardStat v0.6b - User experance tweeks and introducting new views
 For this edit, we've made a number of user experance tweeks and modifications.
 You can track these improvements via our [github issue cue](https://github.com/BetaNYC/BoardStat/issues/84).
 Many thanks to [Prathm Juneja](https://github.com/prathmj) for spending a few weeks with us idenitifying and making these improvments.